-- A matching in G is a subset of G's edges which share no vertices.
-A maximal matching is one which isn't a subset of any other matching.
-A maximum matching is a matching which is at least as large as any possible matching.
-A perfect matching is a matching such that every vertex is contained in one of its edges. - An alternating path (with respect to some matching M) is one which alternates between edges in M and edges not in M. An augmenting path is an alternating path which begins and ends with vertices not matched in

-An augmenting path is an alternating path which begins and ends with vertices not matched in M.

-- An unstable pair is a pair who prefer each other to their assigned partners. - A stable matching is a perfect matching (includes all vertices) which contains no unstable pairs. - Gale Shapley algorithm on sets A (men) and B (women): While there is a man, $m \in A$ who is not matched - (a) Let $w \in B$ be the highest ranked woman in m's list whom he hasn't proposed to yet. - (b) If w is unmatched: match w and m. - (c) If w prefers m to her current match, match w and m
+- \bullet A matching in G is a subset of G's edges which share no vertices. - A maximal matching is one which isn't a subset of any other matching. - A maximum matching is a matching which is at least as large as any possible matching. - A perfect matching is a matching such that every vertex is contained in one of its edges. - An alternating path (with respect to some matching M) is one which alternates between edges in M and edges not in M. - An augmenting path is an alternating path which begins and ends with vertices not matched in M. - An unstable pair is a pair who prefer each other to their assigned partners. - A stable matching is a perfect matching (includes all vertices) which contains no unstable pairs. - Gale Shapley algorithm: - While there is a man m who is not matched - (a) Let w be the highest ranked woman in m's list whom he hasn't proposed to yet. - (b) If w is unmatched: match w and m. - (c) If w prefers m to her current match, match w and m